nicocarroll99/Covid_Application/README.md

 Copy path to the APK folder

-When prompted, past path to APK folder
+When prompted, paste path to APK folder

 Rating System: